 Speakers

-Senior Fellow, International Institute for Strategic Studies
+Senior Fellow for Russia and Eurasia at the International Institute for Strategic Studies

 Ambassador-at-large, Ministry of Foreign Affairs of Lithuania